ceu-lang/ceu/docs/manual/v0.20/docs/statements/event_handling.md

 #### Timer

-The `await` statement for timers halts the running trail until the referred timer expires.
+The `await` statement for timers halts the running trail until the specified timer expires:

-`WCLOCKK` specifies a constant time expressed as a sequence of value/unit pairs.
+- `WCLOCKK` specifies a constant timer expressed as a sequence of value/unit pairs.
-`WCLOCKE` specifies an [integer](#TODO) expression in parenthesis followed by a single unit of time.
+- `WCLOCKE` specifies an [integer](#TODO) expression in parenthesis followed by a single unit of time.

-The `await` evaluates to a value of type `s32` and is the *residual delta time (`dt`)* measured in microseconds.
+The `await` evaluates to a value of type `s32` and is the *residual delta time (`dt`)* measured in microseconds:
-It is the difference between the actual elapsed time and the requested time.
+    the difference between the actual elapsed time and the requested time.
+The residual `dt` is always greater than or equal to 0.

 If a program awaits timers in sequence (or in a `loop`), the residual `dt` from the preceding timer is reduced from the timer in sequence.